cliff-bohm/IEEE_SSCI_2025/README.md

 after completing a run

-1. finally, in order to generate visualizations, you need to switch over to the ANALYSIS directory for edlunds: cd ../../ANALYSIS/edlunds for nback:   cd ../../ANALYSIS/nback
+1. in order to generate visualizations, you need to switch over to the ANALYSIS directory for edlunds: cd ../../ANALYSIS/edlunds for nback:   cd ../../ANALYSIS/nback